 FoneTrac Travel Security App Solution

 If you’re looking for a travel security app that offers instant access to a 24/7 team of safety experts, look no further than FoneTrac.
 With FoneTrac, you can check-in or send panic alerts at the touch of a button…anywhere in the world.
 We have decades of experience in the security industry and partner with UnitedHealthcare Global to provide our clients with top-notch service.
-FoneTrac is the ideal medical travel security app and iPhone / Android companion for your travel needs.
+FoneTrac is the ideal business travel security app and iPhone / Android companion for your travel needs.
 Contact us today!